Best Mortgage Rates for 2020

 This question is difficult to answer.
 Every borrower’s financial circumstances are unique.
 While a bank might give one homebuyer an exceptionally low interest rate, that might be due to a confluence of factors—like putting down 50%, getting a relatively cheap home in an affordable part of the country, and having a near-perfect credit score.

-More types available.
+More terms/types available.

 Which Bank Has the Lowest Interest Rates for Home Loans?